 “It’s just my opinion” has little value in my life or the lives of INTJs who echo my sentiments.

 Consequently, I like to talk with like-minded individuals who not only put in the work but bring a wealth of life experiences to the conversation.

 I made a mistake recently of engaging in a series of conversations with a colleague.

 Because he had spent time in academia and seemed to be versed in many subjects, I thought we were kindred spirits.

-However, as time went on, I realized that this person liked to play with hypotheses, ideas, and philosophies but had no intention of creating any substantial body of work.
+However, as time passed, I realized that this person liked to play with hypotheses, ideas, and philosophies but had no intention of creating any substantial body of work.

 He was all talk.